nlnlznlx/data-engineering-zoomcamp-2025/notes/4_analytics.md

 In dbt, tests are essentially a `SELECT` query that will return the amount of records that fail because they do not follow the assumption defined by the test.

-Tests are defined on a column in the model YAML files (like the `schema.yml` file we defined before). dbt provides a few predefined tests to check column values but custom tests can also be created as queries.
+Tests are defined on a column in the model YAML files (like the `schema.yml` file we defined before). dbt provides a few predefined tests to check if the column values are:
+- unique
+- not null
+- accepted values
+- a foreign key to another table

+Custom tests can also be created as queries.
 Here's an example test:

 ```yaml
 models: